 So a high PE is often a sign of quality at a reasonable price (QARP to perhaps coin an acronym) rather than mediocrity at a high price.

 Using this crude (but perhaps effective) measure of value, Morrisons comes out on top once again.

 But does it win the war?

-So I would say that both Morissons and Tesco are high quality businesses operating in a defensive industry, and they are both available at a price which could easily be described as cheap.
+So I would say that both Morrisons and Tesco are high-quality businesses operating in a defensive industry, and they are both available at a price which could easily be described as cheap.

 But is one better than the other?
 That’s hard to say and is by no means obvious, at least to me.
-Although Morissons comes out on top by winning on growth rate, dividend yield and valuation, and only losing to Tesco on growth quality, the margins between them are generally quite small.
+Although Morrisons comes out on top by winning on growth rate, dividend yield and valuation and only losing to Tesco on growth quality, the margins between them are generally quite small.

-Using the UK Value Investor Stock Screen, Morissons ranks at number 23 out of about 160 dividend paying FTSE 350 stocks, while Tesco comes in at number 15 on the list.
+Using the UK Value Investor Stock Screen, Morrisons ranks at number 23 out of about 160 dividend-paying FTSE 350 stocks, while Tesco comes in at number 15 on the list.
 Both of them rank way above average, and both are so close to each other that I doubt there is any material difference between them.

-So back to the original question, and whether I think Neil Woodford was right to sell Tesco and buy Morrisons:
+So back to the original question: Do I think Neil Woodford was right to sell Tesco and buy Morrisons?

-My opinion is that in the next 5 years they will both probably beat the market, but which one will beat the other will be more down to luck than anything else.
+My opinion is that in the next five years, they will both probably beat the market, but which one will beat the other will be more down to luck than anything else.

 I think Woodford’s switch between the two is an example of an investor selling on bad news and buying on good news, which is an appealing but dangerous game to play.